Sustaining Fairness via Incremental Learning: Related Work

 \section{Related Work}

 In this section, {we discuss some of the prior works on fairness in varying setups and incremental learning.}

 \textbf{Fair Representation Learning}. \citet{zemel2013learning} introduced the problem of learning fair representations as an optimization task.
 Following works~\citep{zhang2018mitigating, li2018towards, elazar2018adversarial, basu-roy-chowdhury-etal-2021-adversarial} leveraged an adversarial framework~\citep{goodfellow2014generative} to achieve fairness, where a discriminator tries to extract demographic information from intermediate representations while performing prediction.
 Different from these, \cite{bahng2020learning} proposed to learn fair representations, without using protected attribute annotation, by making representations uncorrelated with ones retrieved from a biased classifier.
 However, these techniques require a target task at hand and are often difficult to train~\citep{elazar2018adversarial}.
 Another line of work introduced by \cite{bolukbasi2016man}, focuses on debiasing representations independent of a target task.
 These approaches~\citep{ravfogel2020null, bolukbasi2016man} iteratively identify subspaces that encode protected attribute information, and project vectors onto their corresponding nullspaces.
+Another line of work~\cite{fairfil, dixon2018measuring}, use counterfactual data augmentation approaches to debias sentence embeddings.
 Recently, \citet{chowdhury2022learning} proposed a debiasing framework that makes representations from same protected attribute class uncorrelated by maximizing their rate-distortion function.
 Despite showcasing promise in a single domain, these frameworks fail to remain fair for out-of-distribution data~\citep{barrett-etal-2019-adversarial}.

 \textbf{Fairness under distribution shift}. {Several works \cite{rezaei2021robust, singh2021fairness} have investigated the robustness of fair classifiers under covariate shift.
 These works identify conditions where fairness can be sustained given shifts in data and label distribution.
 Efficacy of fair classifiers has also been studied in online settings \cite{zhang2021farf, zhang2019faht}, where the data distribution continually evolves depending on the input data stream.
 However, both lines of work consider a fixed task description at initiation and do not learn new tasks while training.}